-This week Intel announced their new Xeon chipset alongside with companion accelerator chips that can process up to 255 million packets per second.
-These data networking focused x86 CPUs and companion chips prove that Intel is not going to repeat their recent blunder in the mobile sector.
-Intel sees the software defined networking trend that is expected to hit a 60% year over year growth trajectory starting soon, as a path to market dominance in the cloud networking.
+This week Intel announced their new Xeon chipset, alongside with companion accelerator chips that can process up to 255 million packets per second.
+These data networking-focused x86 CPUs and companion chips prove that Intel is not going to repeat their recent blunder in the mobile sector.
+Intel sees the software-defined networking trend hitting a 60% year-over-year growth trajectory, as a path to market dominance in the cloud-networking space.

-Of course the WAN virtualization is already happening at the branch office edge of enterprise networks.
+Of course, WAN virtualization is already happening at the branch office edge of enterprise networks.
 Technologies such as Broadband Bonding are virtualizing WAN resources and essentially presenting a single IP interface to a branch office LAN.
-The natural next step is a similar trend to take over the data centers with Software Defined Networking.
+The natural next step is a similar trend to take over the data centers with Software-Defined Networking.

 Cahit Akin, CEO, Mushroom Networks, Inc.